thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 });
 ```

 > `fillIn` is a function exported by `bigtest`.
-See the implementation on its [API](/) page.
+See the implementation [here](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/fill-in.ts).
 You can use any of the functions defined by BigTest or implement your own.

 In this example we've configured the selector as `input[type=text]` which will search for all `<input type='text'>` elements in your testing environment.
 Filters and locators are used to narrow down the list of results.